korrniichuk/UI-Kit/README.md

-# Creating a UI Kit: case study for Creative Practice #4
+# Creating a UI Kit: a case study for Creative Practice #4

 ![Example](Ui-kit-example.jpg)